Check out these FAQs to learn more about our school.

 Yes, we accept transfer credit from accredited schools.
 This does not guarantee that all credits earned at other schools will transfer into our curriculum or count toward graduation.
 Students who plan to transfer credit should send a transcript from their previous school the Registrar’s office to find out how the credit will transfer, and what additional work will be required to graduate from Williamsburg.

-A: Yes.
-We are accredited by AdvancEd, the largest accrediting body in the U.S. All schools that are accredited by AdvancED agree to accept each other’s credit.
+Yes.
+Williamsburg Academy is accredited by Cognia* and the Accrediting Commision for Schools, Western Association of Schools and Colleges (ACS WASC).
+All schools that are accredited by Cognia and ACS WASC agree to accept each other’s credit.
 Most–if not all–schools accredited by other accrediting bodies also accept our credit.
 However, each school sets its own credit transfer policy, and it is the responsibility of parents and students to check with other schools regarding their acceptance of credit from Williamsburg.

 Specifically, we encourage students on a graduation path to consider taking Independent Courses for PE, Fine Arts and Electives.
 These classes help students earn credit for their piano lessons, team sports, martial arts (and other activities in which they are already engaged), and free up important time students can use to keep their lives balanced.

 Williamsburg staff, specifically our performance coaches, reach out to struggling students with offers to help them figure out how to succeed.
-In addition, all our mentors hold weekly office hours where students and parents can go for help.
-If your student is struggling, or if you have any questions about a course, visit the office hours and ask the mentor to customize the workload for your student.
-The day and time of office hours is posted on each course homepage in Canvas.
+In addition, all mentors hold weekly office hours where students and parents can go for help.
+If your student is struggling, or if you have any questions about a course, visit office hours and ask the mentor to customize the workload for your student.
+The day and time of office hours are posted on each course homepage in Canvas.
 You can also email mentors anytime with questions, and they will respond within one school day.
-Find the email directory on our Contact page.

 Technology We Use

-Yes, we work with many school districts and charter schools to provide our courses to their students.
-If you are a school administrator and want to dialogue about providing our courses to your students, or if you are a parent wanting us to become a vendor at the school your student attends, please Contact us.
+Yes, we work with many school districts and charter schools to provide our courses to students tuition-free.
+If you are a school administrator and want to dialogue about providing our courses to your students, or if you are a parent wanting us to become a vendor at the school your student attends, please contact us.